Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 #### Prerequisites

-- The *HTML Templates for ETL* plugin has been installed.
+- The *HTML Templates for ETL* plugin version 1.1.2 or higher has been installed.
 - At least one tree node variable is available.

 #### Procedure